 This implies that the formulas in AGMA or ISO resistance calculation methods cannot be applied with gears produced by form grinding or other non-conventional methods.
 The problem is that, for the calculation of the tooth root stresses, some values such as tooth thickness and root rounding must be known.
 The calculation method assumes that the tooth form is not exactly known, and therefore presents formulas which permit calculation of the tooth form just in the considered section of the tooth.
 These formulas assume production through a meshing process.
 But, in principle, if the tooth form is given, the tooth can be calculated by directly using the formulas proposed by the standards.
 Therefore, if the tooth form calculation is integrated into the resistance calculation software, AGMA or ISO standards can be used for any production method.

 A reliable algorithm was developed for the strength calculation of optimized gears.
 All normal calculation procedures determine the stress in the tooth root via a simplified model of the real conditions.
 According to ISO 6336, the critical cross section in the tooth root has to be found at the contact point of the 30° tangent in the root contour.
 According to AGMA2001 (with AGMA908-B89), the Lewis parabola is fitted to the tooth form, where the point of contact of the parabola with the tooth root rounding determines the critical cross section.
 Depending on the actual shape of the tooth root rounding, a more or less greater error is implied.
 In the publication of B. Obsieger some years ago, a substantially improved calculation method was proposed.
-Based on the actual tooth form, the tooth form factor (ISO:YF, AGMA:Y) and the stress correction factor (ISO:YS, AGMA:Kf) are calculated at each point in the tooth root area and, subsequently, the location of the maximum of the product (ISO:YF*YS, AGMA: Y/Kf) is determined (fig. 7).
+Based on the actual tooth form, the tooth form factor (ISO:YF, AGMA:Y) and the stress correction factor (ISO:YS, AGMA:Kf) are calculated at each point in the tooth root area and, subsequently, the location of the maximum of the product (ISO:YF*YS, AGMA: Y/Kf) is determined (Figure 6).

 This calculation procedure is integrated into the KISSsoft software.
 The critical tooth root cross section can be determined based either on the force application on the tip (AGMA: loaded at tip) or the force application at the single point of action (AGMA: loaded at PSTC).
 The strength calculation according to ISO or AGMA is then completely performed using this specific data.
-The course of the stresses can also be graphically shown (fig. 8).
+The course of the stresses can also be graphically shown (Figure 7).
 This method gives good results when compared with FEM calculations.
 The effect of a grinding notch is also included in this procedure.
 For a resistance verification following either AGMA or ISO, the point of maximum stress is identified, and the calculation is executed at this specific point.
 As the ISO standard explicitly stipulates a method A, for an improved algorithm based on the same basic philosophy, this type of calculation is 100 percent in accordance.